jiqunl/me/index.md

 My research focuses on the intersection of human-computer interaction (HCI), interactive information seeking/retrieval, and computational economics, and seeks to apply the knowledge learned from people interacting with information in search recommendation, user education and intelligent nudging.
 My recent studies/projects include: 1) **Behavioral Economics + Information Retrieval + Machine Learning**: investigating the impacts of users' systematic cognitive biases on their search decision-making and evaluations of information seeking/search episodes; 2) **State-aware Task Support System**: identifying the states of complex tasks that contextualize human-information interaction and applying the knowledge about states in developing and evaluating adaptive system recommendations.
 My recent CV can be found at [here](https://drive.google.com/file/d/1SEg_iZSxrHYaKr3guyMeRyeUQRMC-HQ-/view).

 #### **[Note to Perspective Students]**
-I am looking for self-motivated students with interests/experiences in IR, ML/DL, recommender systems, and/or user studies to work with me.
-Research opportunities are available at both undergraduate and graduate levels.
+I am looking for self-motivated students with interests/experiences in data science, ML/DL, information retrieval, and/or user studies to work with me.
 If you are interested, feel free to email me with your CV and a brief description of your research interests and experiences.

 ```markdown
 Syntax highlighted code block